rizinorg/book/src/disassembling/adding_metadata.md

 ## Adding Metadata to Disassembly

 The typical work involved in reversing binary files makes powerful annotation capabilities essential.
-Radare offers multiple ways to store and retrieve such metadata.
+Rizin offers multiple ways to store and retrieve such metadata.

 By following common basic UNIX principles, it is easy to write a small utility in a scripting language which uses `objdump`, `otool` or any other existing utility to obtain information from a binary and to import it into rizin.
 For example, take a look at [python-idb](https://github.com/williballenthin/python-idb)-based `ida2rz.py` which opens IDB files directly without IDA Pro installed.
 You can load the resulting file with the `.` (dot) command into the rizin:
 ```